gustavohfig/pdf_merger/README.md

-# pdf_merger
+# PDF Merger 🗃️
- Python code to merge multiple PDFs into one.
+🐍 Python code to merge multiple PDFs into one.